walder/Skynet-IADS/README.md

 ```
 SkynetIADSSamSite.AUTONOMOUS_STATE_DCS_AI
 ```
-### Adding a power source and connection node to a EW radar already in the Skynet IADS
+### Adding a power source and connection node to an EW radar already in the Skynet IADS
 Works just like the sam site:
 ```
 local powerSource = StaticObject.getByName('Power Source')